maziac/DeZog/documentation/Migration.md

 This guide will provide some info what to do to update your projects from an earlier version.

+# Migrate from DeZog 2.4 to DeZog 2.5

+No required updates.

 # Migrate from DeZog 2.3 to DeZog 2.4